Skip to content

 Data Extensions (DEs)

-Data Extensions are the primary data storage mechanism in MC — equivalent to custom objects in Core Salesforce, but with no relationships, triggers, or automation built in.
+Data Extensions are the primary storage mechanism in MC.
+Think of them as custom objects in Core Salesforce, but with no relationships, triggers, or built-in automation.

 DE TypeSendable?Use Case